yohanesgultom/deep-learning-batik-classification/README.md

 # Deep learning batik classification

+> This repo contains programs that are used in experiment of paper: [Batik Classification using Deep Convolutional Network Transfer Learning](http://jiki.cs.ui.ac.id/index.php/jiki/article/view/507)

 Indonesian Batik classification using **VG16 convolutional neural network (CNN)** as feature extractor + softmax as classifier.

 Dataset consist of 5 batik classes where each images will **belong to exactly one class**: